CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/udfs-in-ui5-app.md

     },
     ```

-4. We will remove the onSave, onInputChange, and \_setUIChanges methods because we are now working in $auto submit mode.
+4. We will remove the onSave, onInputChange, and \_setUIChanges methods since we are now working in $auto submit mode.
-5. We can also simplify the onInit method as we no longer need a view model.
+5. Additionally, the onInit method can be simplified, as the view model is no longer required.

     ```js
     onInit: function () {